 The robe poisoned Glauce as soon as she put it on.
-It also killed her father, King Creon, as touched the robe while desperately trying to save his daughter from her fate.
+It also killed her father, King Creon, as he touched the robe while desperately trying to save his daughter from her fate.

-In Euripides’ tragedy, Medea, who is already seen as a barbarian by her peers, killed their children before fleeing Corinth on a dragon-led chariot provided by her grandpa Helios.
+In Euripides’ tragedy, Medea, who is already seen as a barbarian by her peers, killed her children before fleeing Corinth on a dragon-led chariot provided by her grandpa Helios.
 It’s important to note there are other Medea stories claiming the people of Corinth killed Jason and Medea’s children in retribution for killing their King.